 3 Credits This course introduces students to the ancient Greek philosophers, the "counter-cultural" thinkers of their day whose writings formed the foundations for contemporary Western thought.
-Through these philosophers, we explore questions that continue to puzzle us today: What is the nature of "nature"?
-How do we gain "scientific" knowledge?
-How can you live a happy life?
-Readings include selections from Plato, Aristotle, Pythagoras, and others.
+Through these philosophers, we explore

 PHL 262 - Environmental Philosophy

 3 Credits In this course students survey main areas of environmental philosophy, including environmental ethics, European environmental philosophy, ecofeminism, political ecology, and environmental aesthetics.
 Students explore and develop their own philosophical attitudes toward the environment and environmental issues.